FlewRr/FlewRr/README.md

 * :tongue: NLP Enthusiast.
 * :mortar_board: Undergraduate student from Moscow.
 * :bulb: Open to collaborating on projects and innovative ideas.
-* :computer: Currently working with LLMs
+* :computer: Currently working with LLMs.